The BUS program provides students with the flexibility of creating an individualized major in an area not otherwise available at the University.

-The Center for New Student & Family Programs welcomes each new University of Utah student and their family and connects them to personalized support and meaningful opportunities by promoting academic excellence and successful transitions.
+The Office or Orientation and Transition welcomes each new University of Utah student and their family and connects them to personalized support and meaningful opportunities by promoting academic excellence and successful transitions.

 New University Scholars are able to take advantage of specifically designed learning opportunities both inside and outside of the classroom.
 The program combines traditional in-class instruction along with opportunities to learn outside of the classroom, too.

 The Office of Engagement connects community with the promises of higher education through first helping young people imagine and really believe they can go to college, then by mentoring and preparing them through the process, and finally by helping them DO.